 Ahi Sushi is definitely your best option if you’re looking for sushi in Little Havana, and you can order from the small Calle Ocho counter online.
 Grab a roll, maybe some sashimi, and stop by Union Beer Store across the street if you need to pick up some alcohol.

-Sadly, you won’t get to partake in the sushi boat experience that makes this North Miami spot such a fun place.
+Sadly, you won’t get to partake in the sushi boat experience that makes this North Miami spot a fun place to eat.
 But what you can order here is still tasty and worth adding to your sushi takeout rolodex.
 The easiest way to order for pick up is to call them at (786) 391-2668.

 Toni’s is a casual South Beach spot that has some solid sushi.
 They’ve got rolls for $10 and under, which makes them a good pick for those nights when you absolutely need a salmon roll, but have already blown through your weekly takeout budget like a rocket ship through cotton candy.
 You can order for pick up and delivery online.